mBiocoder/Nature_immunology_code_repository/CD8_Tm_FSFC/README.md

 - ggplot2_3.5.1
 - tidyverse_2.0.0

+- devtools
+- BiocManager
+- mclust
+- scales
+- tibble
+- multimode
+- viridis
+- plotly
+- data.table
+- tidyverse
+- ggrepel
+- rmarkdown
+- RColorBrewer
+- dplyr
+- reshape2
+- sBIC
+- Rtsne
+- ggplot2
+- diptest
+- LaplacesDemon
+- Biobase
+- diptest
+- mousetrap
+- readxl
+- magrittr
+- ggridges
+- emdist
+- plyr

+### Bioconductor package dependencies

+- flowCore
+- FlowSOM
+- flowAI
+- PeacoQC
+- flowWorkspace
+- uwot
+- pheatmap
+- tidyr
+- ggpubr
+- ggcyto
+- flowVS
+- preprocessCore
+- flowTrans
+- harmony

+### Github package dependencies

+- CytoExploreRData
+- CytoExploreR
+- Spectre
+- cyCombine

 ## 2. Installation guide

 - R and RStudio can be downloaded from https://posit.co/download/rstudio-desktop/
 - The same URL hold install instructions for every operation system
-- package dependencies can be resolved by installing packages with install.packages(<Package-name>) directly or via BioConductor (instructions: https://www.bioconductor.org/install/)
+- package dependencies can be resolved by installing packages with install.packages(<Package-name>) directly, via BioConductor (instructions: https://www.bioconductor.org/install/) or through devtools (https://github.com/r-lib/devtools)

 ## 3. Demo and instructions to use

-- CD8_bulk_RNAseq relevant scripts and data are available at https://doi.org/10.5281/zenodo.12201093.
+- CD8_Tm_FSFC relevant scripts and data are available at https://doi.org/10.5281/zenodo.12201093.
-- Each CD8_bulk_RNAseq scripts relevant script and dependent data can be sourced and produce output including figures and tables that were produced as results of the manuscript.
+- Each CD8_Tm_FSFC relevant script and dependent data can be sourced and produce output including figures and tables that were produced as results of the manuscript.
 - Comments are included to describe the intention of the script.
+Once all scripts are sourced, functions can be used independently provided the necessary parameters or following the main.R, providing parameters through the exemplary Parameters.R script.
 - If included, seeds need to be left untouched to reproduce results of the manuscript.
-- The expected runtime ranges from less than a minute to more than 30 min depending on machine resources and whether data is re-processed or used from the available RData structures.
+- The expected runtime ranges from 30 min to several hours depending on file sizes, machine resources and parameters.